Edveika/Arduino-Experiment/README.md

 💥 Some transitions rely on this to work

+# 🏃 Running

+1. Plug in 8 LEDs, pins 2-9(or change START and END pin values in source code)
+2. Upload firmware to Arduino
+3. Enjoy

 # 🧠 Ideas

 1. Get RGB LEDs and use sorting algorithms to sort LEDs by color(visualize sorting algs)